-These are the 7 most important points you need to consider before start studying:
+These are the 7 most important points you need to consider before starting studying:

-It makes sense that all your openings have elements in common – in terms of pawn structures, character of the play and feeling of the positions.
+It makes sense that all your openings have elements in common – in terms of pawn structures, the character of the play, and the feeling of the positions.
 For example, if you play the King’s Indian against 1.d4, aiming for sharp play, then deciding on the Petroff with black against 1.e4 doesn’t make much sense, right?
-Instead, a sharp Sicilian like the Sveshnikov would be more suitable to your playing style.
+Instead, a sharp Sicilian like the Sveshnikov would be more suitable for your playing style.
 So the choice of selecting an opening does not come alone, it will affect your whole set of weapons!

 Ready to start winning at chess?